HAS-Tools-Fall2020/homework-csalcedo959/Submissions/team_forecast/The_Aquaholics_Forecast_HW11.md

 - A summary of your forecast.
 This should be written as a narrative summary without any blocks of code.
 It should summarize the inputs and approach used and must include at least 1 map and one graph.
 Only include graphs that you talk about in your narrative.

-We compared precipitation and temperature from Meso West with streamflow and discovered streamflow increased when temperature decreased, and vice versa when precipitation increased (Fig. 2).
+We compared precipitation and temperature from Mesowest with streamflow and discovered streamflow increased when temperature decreased, and vice versa when precipitation increased (Fig. 2).
 However, after computing the R^2, we discovered that both variables are very poor for predicting streamflow (Fig. 3).
 We believe this could be because there are external factors affecting streamflow in our watershed, which can be seen in the map (Fig. 1).

-Thus, for our team forcast we decided to go with an autoregressive model originally developed by Camilo, which has an excellent R^2 using only 3 time shifts (Table 1).
+Thus, for our team forecast we decided to go with an autoregressive model originally developed by Camilo, which has an excellent R^2 using only 3 time shifts (Table 1).
 We believe there are two key factors with our model that produced such high coefficients of determination: 1) not aggregating to weekly and 2) using a certain training period.
 The training periods were previously tested by Camilo, who selected them based upon flow patterns. at different years.

 **Table 1.** AR model coefficients of determination and their training periods using 3 time shifts